Plan Your Next U.S. Road Trip Around These Unforgettable Destinations

 Your U.S. road trip may take you through deserts, forests, and cities, but how about over dozens of miles of ocean en route to the Florida Keys?
 The Overseas Highway stretches from Miami to Key West and is comprised of forty-two bridges, the longest of which runs for nearly seven miles.

 With cerulean waters stretching out as far as the eye can see in either direction, the highway will be unlike anything you’ve ever seen.
 And if you’re looking for some rest and relaxation on beautiful beaches, the Florida Keys archipelago is the place for you.
+Plus, there’s plenty more to see around the state, like the Everglades, Disney World, and, for fans of live music, numerous great music festivals in Florida.

 With fifty states, nearly four million square miles of land, and a diverse range of sights and scenery, the U.S. offers more travel destinations than you could dream of.
 Enjoy discovering all that this country has to offer, but these spots will help you begin planning your next unforgettable road trip.